MSPCA-Angell Headquarters

 Human food and snacks

-Many pet owners know that their pets should avoid certain foods: raisins, chocolate, garlic, onions, etc. Listed below are some common BBQ foods that can be dangerous to pets.
+Many pet owners know that their pets should avoid certain foods, such as raisins, chocolate, garlic, and onions.
+Below are some common BBQ foods that can be dangerous to pets.

 Bones.
 Sharing your grilled steak or chicken wings with your dog during summer is not a good idea.
 Dogs can choke on bones, especially chicken bones, which can cause serious damage to their mouths, throats, and intestines.